The NIH Almanac

 The Molecular Immunology and Inflammation Branch conducts basic and clinical investigations of the molecular mechanisms underlying immune and inflammatory responses in rheumatic and autoimmune diseases.
 A major focus is the study of receptor-mediated signal transduction and how these processes link to the regulation of genes involved in inflammatory responses.

-- The Flow Cytometry Section provides state-of-the-art multiparameter analytic and sorting capabilities for IRP investigators.
+- The Flow Cytometry Section provides state-of-the-art multiparameter analytic and cell sorting capabilities for IRP investigators.

-- The Laboratory Animal Care and Use Section supports all IRP branches and laboratories studying animals.
+- The Laboratory Animal Care and Use Section supports all IRP Branches and Laboratories that utilize animal models in their research initiatives.

-- The Light Imaging Section offers IRP scientists access to state-of-the-art light imaging equipment and expertise in light imaging techniques.
+- The Light Imaging Section offers IRP scientists access to state-of-the-art light imaging equipment and expertise in light microscopy techniques.

 - The Translational Immunology Section provides NIAMS investigators with services, consultative advice, and in-depth instructions in a variety of immunologic methods to interpret immunoassays.